wur-bioinformatics/introduction-to-bioinformatics/week5.md

 - In circular genomes, there are no “corners”: we do not know where the genome begins or ends.

-In addition to the metaphors of the single puzzle, many organisms contain two (i.e. diploid) or more (i.e. polyploid) copies of the same chromosome, with small differences between them.
+In addition to the metaphors of the single puzzle, many organisms contain two (i.e., diploid) or more (i.e., polyploid) copies of the same chromosome, with small differences between them.
 In essence, in this case we try to assemble one puzzle from two (or more) slightly different versions.
 If these differences grow too big, parts from the two puzzles may be assembled